Bozar/bullet/README.md

 	Auto load will not work unless
 	"g:Switch_Auto_Bullet" is set to a positive
-	value and "g:Pat_File_Bullet" is not blank.
+	value and "g:Pat_File_Bullet" is not empty.
 	Type "BuEcho0Set", then scroll to the bottom.
 	If "Auto load bullet settings:" says "YES", you have done things right.